thbishop/fission/README.md

 One approach is to create a VM which will act as a template.
 Create the VM with the desired install method (ideally with easy install) and settings, but do not power on the VM.
-You can create clones from this VM and when you power it on, it will start the OS install process (and assign a new ip, etc.)
+You can then create clones from this VM 'template'.
+When you power on the clone, it will start the OS install process (and assign a new ip, etc.).

 ## Contribute